Developer: Titus Publisher: Titus Released: 11/30/97 Genre: Racing

 The track design is incredibly straightforward as it gets.
 The courses have their share of tight corners and shortcuts but very few hills or jumps.
 The tracks are long and are four laps each but that presents its own issues.
 The AI drivers are smart enough to push you off the road and jockey for position.
 They will actively block you from passing and are generally aggressive.
 But once you are out in front the repetitive track side scenery stands out.
 You can turn on rubberbanding if you feel the game is not challenging.
 I am not a fan of rubberbanding in general but in this case it does keep the long races lively.
 In my opinion reaching first place is satisfying as is; you know it took skill rather than the computer being dumb.

 Technically there are six tracks.
 However the last three share the same theme as the first three with new layouts.
 They are more of a remix than new tracks although the layouts are different enough to feel new.
 That is more than I can say for most racing games that generation.
-There aren’t any new courses to unlock but beating championship on pro will unlock reverse mode.
+There are not any new courses to unlock but beating championship on pro will unlock reverse mode.

 Automobili Lamborghini was one of the cleanest racing games released that year and is largely devoid of the typical N64 blur.
 Fog is kept low and the draw distance is pretty far.
 Trackside detail is high although the longer tracks recycle elements multiple times.
 The framerate is high and rarely drops too.
 Even more impressive is the multiplayer mode.
-You can play a four way multiplayer mode with AI drivers with little hit in performance.
+You can play a four player splitscreen with AI drivers with little hit in performance.
 It is an incredible technical feat from an unexpected developer that still looks solid today.

 In Closing